 A Photo Surprise

 This may take just a little bit of planning, but it’s a fun and creative way to make dad feel special post-wedding.
-With the help of a sneaky photographer, create a sign or prop that says something super sentimental, such as “I’ll always be your little girl” or “I loved you first.”
+With the help of a sneaky photographer, create a sign or prop that says something super sentimental, such as “I loved you first.”
 Or something short and sweet that says it all: “Thanks, Dad!”

-While posing with your dad or walking toward him (if his back is turned), you can hold the sign up, so that when your photos come in he is given the sweetest surprise he will undoubtedly cherish forever.
+While posing with or walking toward your dad (if their back is turned), you can hold the sign up, so that when your photos come in they are given the sweetest surprise they will undoubtedly cherish forever.

 Something Borrowed, Something Blue—Dad Edition

-Typically brides will borrow an item from a past bride to count as their something borrowed or something blue.
-But what father wouldn’t feel special if, you asked him to help out?
-Maybe you’d like to borrow one of dad’s handkerchiefs or sew a blue cut-out heart from one of his old dress shirts into the lining of your dress.
-Or you can add a borrowed cufflink into the wrapped stem of your bridal bouquet.
+Typically, something borrowed or something blue comes from a past bride.
+But what father wouldn’t feel special if, you asked them to help out?
+Maybe you’d like to borrow one of dad’s handkerchiefs or sew a blue cut-out heart from an old dress shirt into your outfit.
+Or you can add a borrowed cufflink into the wrapped stem of your bouquet.
 Think outside of the box, and there’s plenty of cute ways to incorporate your dad into the tradition.